Jean021/Getting-and-Cleaning-Data-Course-Project/README.md

 Thirdly, I clean the data follwing the five steps as required.

-Lastly, after the cleaning process, I got a merged data set from step 1, which named 'mergedata', a tidy data set with the average of each variable for each activity and each subject from step 5, which named 'tidydata'.
+Lastly, after the cleaning process, I got a tidy data set with the average of each variable for each activity and each subject, which named 'tidydata'.